Kannmu/Kannmu.github.io/_posts/Miscellaneous/2023-10-17-ACM-User-Manual.md

 The ACM Digital Library includes a variety of resource types, such as:

-1. Journal Articles: Peer-reviewed articles from renowned ACM journals.
-2. Conference Proceedings: Proceedings from ACM-sponsored conferences and symposiums.
-3. Technical Reports: Technical reports and white papers covering research findings and developments.
-4. Books: Books and monographs on various computer science topics.
-5. Magazines: ACM's magazines, featuring articles on emerging trends and industry insights.
+1. The Full-Text Collection of all ACM publications, including journals, conference proceedings, technical magazines, newsletters and books.
+2. A collection of curated and hosted full-text publications from select publishers.
+3. The ACM Guide to Computing Literature, a comprehensive bibliographic database focused exclusively on the field of computing.
+4. A richly interlinked set of connections among authors, works, institutions, and specialized communities.
+5. The ACM Digital Library Board, oversees the design, operations and direction of the ACM Digital Library and supporting technology platforms.

 ### 1.4 Resource Quantity

 The ACM Digital Library hosts a vast collection of resources, comprising thousands of articles, conference papers, reports, and other publications.

+- 71 journals and magazines, all back to the original volume;
+- Over 5,700 volumes of proceedings, with 275 volumes expected to be added each year;
+- 38 ACM SIG (Special Interest Group) publications;
+- "Online Computer Literature Guide" database:

+contains more than 2,800,800 abstracts from more than 5,000 publishing houses.
 The exact number of resources may vary as new content is continually added to the database.

 ### 1.5 Disciplinary Coverage